Elizabeth Edwarde PGDip(Counselling), MBACP (Accred), CQSW

 Training, qualifications & experience

 I have an Advanced certificate and a Post Graduate Diploma in Counselling.
-I am an Accredited member of BACP.
-As well as having worked as a couples counsellor, I also have experience working with individuals, offering short and long term counselling covering a wide range of different issues.
+I have experience working with adults and young people.
+I offer short and long term counselling covering a wide range of different issues.

 I work in a Person Centred way helping raise confidence and self-esteem.
 I have been trained to teach Mindfulness, which has been shown to help people learn to manage anxiety and worry and avoid depression.
 I have also had experience in working with adults who have suffered Childhood Abuse.
 I have been counselling for many years and now have my own private practice.